 Bait fishing using techniques similar to those employed by lure fishermen

-and fly fishermen will help you catch more fish than you've ever caught
+and fly fishermen will help you catch more fish than those lure and

-before.
-This is because you have the advantage of using bait.
+fly fishermen do.
+This is because you have the advantage of using bait, of course.
 Flies and

 lures may look real to the fish, but they don't have an odor and they

-generally don't feel real to the fish.
-So, a fish will try to spit out
+generally don't feel real in the mouth, causing a fish to try to spit out

 a lure or a fly quickly after they try it.
 With bait, they're planning

-on eating it.
+on eating it, because they're SURE it's really food.
 Your strikes will be more aggressive, and you'll have more

 All content and images on this website are under copyright protection 2004.
 Reprinting is permitted with